 - Classic Crab Louie

 - Pour the mayonnaise sauce into the crab meat and fold to combine.
-Cover and refrigerate for at least 60 minutes or up to overnight if desired.

 - Recipe adapted from Andrew Zimmern.